-The conclusion of this research was that only 20% of the companies analyzed complied with all disclosure requirements.
+The conclusion of this research was that only a fraction of the companies complied with all disclosure requirements.
 The research stated:

 2 of our 10 reviewed companies disclosed all trials and complied with legal disclosure requirements for their 2012 approved drugs.
 Ranking new drugs on transparency criteria may improve compliance with legal and ethics standards and the quality of medical knowledge.

 ...While nearly two-thirds of clinical trials, per drug, were publicly disclosed, there was wide variation among drugs and companies.
 At first approximation, it may seem difficult to understand failures to comply with federal law, now 8 years old, whose origins track back to 1997, and even more difficult to understand failures to meet the over-riding ethics obligation that human research be designed to contribute to generalisable knowledge.

 Another paper explained why it's important that research be published "to contribute to generalizable knowledge," stating (emphasis mine):

 ...selective trial dissemination... represents a violation of the rights of human research subjects, as experimenting on humans is largely justified by its potential to contribute to generalisable knowledge (as stated in the 1981 US Common Rule).